Reldeam/CustomVillagerTrades/README.md

 # DIAMOND_AXE even if they have different costs or different enchantments on
 # the axe).

+# ------------------------------------------------------------------------------
+# Should villagers be able to learn Vanilla Minecraft trades?
+# If set to true then all villagers cannot learn a Vanilla Minecraft trade.
+disableVanillaTrades: false

 # You can disable vanilla trades for specific professions.
 If
 # This only works if disableVanillaTrades is set to false
-disableVanillaTradesForProfessions: [<villager profession>]
+disableVanillaTradesForProfessions: []

-# ------------------------------------------------------------------------------
-# Should villagers be able to learn Vanilla Minecraft trades?
-disableVanillaTrades: false

 # true: The villager cannot learn any Vanilla Minecraft Trades.
 This does not
 # effect pre-existing trades.
+If a villager is rerolled then it will lose all
+# of it's Vanilla Minecraft trades.

 # false: The villager can learn Vanilla Minecraft trades.
+If a villager is
+# rerolled, only the custom trades will be rerolled.

 # ------------------------------------------------------------------------------
+# Should villagers forget custom trades they have acquired but are no longer
+# valid (i.e. if a custom trade requires a villager to be in a DESERT biome
+# and the villager moves to another biome, then they will forget that custom
+# trade and it will revert back to the original vanilla trade).
+forgetInvalidCustomTrades: false

+# true: Villagers forget custom trades when they no longer meet the requirements
+# to acquire that trade (this includes level requirements)

+# false: The villager will no lose custom trades they have acquired even if
+# they do not meet the requirements for that trade any longer

+# ------------------------------------------------------------------------------
 # Item that you can:
 # - right click villagers to reroll their custom trades
-# - shift + right click villagers to restore all of their vanilla trades
+# - shift + right click villagers to reset all their trades to vanilla trades
-# requires permissions:
+# requires permission: customvillagertrades.use.rerollitem
-# - customvillagertrades.item.reroll
-# - customvillagertrades.item.restore
 tool: CLOCK

 # ------------------------------------------------------------------------------